mikaelwaltersson/Simple.Mocking/README.md

 * Easy to learn, small API

 **.NET Core version (2.0) released at September 23, 2022**
-No feature changes, just upgraded to .NET Core 6.0.
+No feature changes, just upgraded to .NET Core 6.0 and enabled the `Nullable` language feature.

 **.NET Core version (2.0) released at September 2, 2019**